 We are getting into the time of year that I have a lot more favorite photos for each date.
 I am usually chasing wildlife and fall color toward the end of September, usually in Colorado.

-My favorite photo for September 26 was taken in Rocky Mountain National Park.
+One of my most favorite photos for September 26 was taken in Rocky Mountain National Park.
 It was a beautiful morning at Bear Lake.
 But what makes this photo so special (other than the golden aspen and the reflection) is the presence in the photo of my brother-in-law and photo buddy, Bob Walker.
 We have taken pictures together in Colorado for years.
 We have also stood tripod to tripod in Michigan, California, Alaska, and Tahiti.
+Bob also helps out with my Colorado photography workshops.

 Bear Lake and Sprague Lake (see yesterday’s favorite photo) are two of my favorite night time locations in Rocky Mountain National Park.